How to: Read an EOB.

 Let’s take a closer look at the details on an EOB.

-1. Subscriber, policy, and claim identifiers
+1. Member, patient and policy identifiers

 4. Claim details